Effective Oct 1, 2005

 12. And for any other reason determined not to be arbitrary.

-Any person or business entity desiring to engage in the sale of new or used aircraft, match potential purchasers with an aircraft (brokering), assist customers in the purchase or sale of an aircraft, must lease and or provide as a minimum the following:
+Any person or business entity desiring to engage in the sale of new or used aircraft, match potential purchasers with an aircraft (brokering), assist customers in the purchase or sale of an aircraft, must lease and/or provide at a minimum the following:

 1. The leasehold shall contain a minimum of 10,000 square feet of land to provide space for an office, storage of aircraft, and/or display of aircraft.
 An FBO may meet this requirement.